 Yes, Pack spends considerable time on the confirmation hearings and the Anita Hill accusations.
 In fact, he has Thomas recount the controversy step-by-step.
 Maybe some viewers will say he should have pressed harder, but honestly, how many more times should Thomas give the same answers to the same questions?
 In fact, the fuller context Pack provides is valuable, reminding us the FBI investigated Hill and did not find her credible, as did a majority of the American people.
 Yet, it all takes on an unexpectedly ironic tinge seeing Joe Biden overseeing the circus-like hearings (it is also hilarious to see the panicked expression he gets when Thomas uses the now famous term “high-tech lynching).”

 One thing is clear throughout Pack’s profile.
 The real Thomas is nothing like the ideologically-motivated (and often racist) caricatures we see in the groupthink media.
 He is his grandfather’s grandson and a son of Pinpoint, Georgia.
 Watching Created Equal will either shake your preconceptions (and prejudices) or make you ashamed for not reacting with greater outrage at the continuing attacks leveled against him.
 Pack’s film is also admirably polished, featuring a bluesy soundtrack recorded by several DC-area jazz musicians and apt use of Louis Armstrong’s rendition of “Moon River” (lyrics by Savannah’s own Johnny Mercer).
-Highly recommended for viewers of any political persuasion, Created Equal: Clarence Thomas in His Own Words can be seen on most PBS stations this coming Monday night (5/18).
+Highly recommended for viewers of any political persuasion, Created Equal: Clarence Thomas in His Own Words can be seen on most PBS stations this coming Monday night (5/18)--and on the PBS app afterwards.